Terminal-2 icon

 The payment data that you receive from Adyen offer a unique opportunity to connect payments with insights into your customers, and to implement specific customer journeys like the card acquisition scenarios.
 We refer to these data as card and shopper identifiers.

 The identifiers are returned in Terminal API card acquisition and payment responses, and also asynchronously in webhooks.
-However, you don't receive all of them automatically.
+However, you do not receive all of them automatically.
 There are some identifiers that you need to enable in your Customer Area, and some that you first need to collect or create yourself.

 Using card and shopper identifiers is even more powerful across channels.
 See our omnichannel documentation.